HenrikBengtsson/matrixStats/revdep/problems.md

     This build time stamp is over a month old.
     ```

+*   checking package dependencies ...
+NOTE
+    ```
+    Package suggested but not available for checking: ‘bsseqData’
+    ```

+*   checking installed package size ...
+NOTE
+    ```
+      installed size is  5.5Mb
+      sub-directories of 1Mb or more:
+        data   2.7Mb
+        doc    2.3Mb
+    ```

 *   checking dependencies in R code ...
 NOTE
     ```
     Namespace in Imports field not imported from: ‘HDF5Array’